Wayne Arner

 warner@kbenv.com ![]()

-Wayne obtained both his B.S. and M.S. in Environmental Engineering from University of Central Florida with an emphasis on air quality and noise.
-Presently, he is a Certified Engineering Intern with the State of Florida and serves as an Environmental Engineer and Air Quality/Noise Specialist at KBE.
+Wayne obtained both his B.S. and M.S. in Environmental Engineering from the University of Central Florida with an emphasis on air quality and noise.
+Over the past 14 years has served as an Environmental Engineer and Air Quality/Noise/Vibration Specialist at KBE.
+Wayne is also a U.S. Naval Veteran.

-Over the past 10 years, Wayne has focused his professional interests on the assessment of transportation-related sources of air emissions and noise.
+Wayne applies his professional expertise on the assessment of transportation-related sources of air emissions and noise.
 From the collection of field data, the analysis of existing and future-year conditions to the documentation of results, his work has remained at the forefront of these important and expanding fields.
-He is also heavily involved in the statistical treatment of environmental monitoring data, computer modeling and the assessment of construction emissions.
+He is also heavily involved in the assessment of stationary sources of noise, land development noise studies, the statistical treatment of environmental monitoring data and the mitigation of noise and air quality impacts.

-Examples of Wayne’s recent contributions to air quality include his in-the-field analyses of airport operations; measurements of hydrocarbon (HC) and particulate matter (PM) levels near airport terminal buildings; the collection and evaluation of air monitoring data at over 25 airports across this country and other parts of the world; and assessment of the effects on air quality from grounding aircraft fleets in the U.S. during “9-11” and the reduction of flights in Hong Kong due to the SARS epidemic in China.
+Examples of Wayne’s recent contributions to air quality and noise include his in-the-field analyses of airport operations; measurements of hydrocarbon (HC) and particulate matter; the evaluation of air monitoring data at over 25 airports across this country and other parts of the world; the evaluation of bamboo to reduce traffic noise levels and the comparison of air emissions among aircraft of current and future noise stage standards.

 Areas of Expertise